HenrikJoreteg/human-javascript/ch11-testing-and-QA.md

 "test": "browserify test/index.js | tape-run | tap-spec"
 ```

-This approach we can also use a service like [testling](https://ci.testling.com/) to run our test suite on a list of browser we provide.
+By using tape and writing tests in this way, we can also use a service like [testling](https://ci.testling.com/) that runs our tests in different browsers for us.

+Testling can be configured to automatically run our test suite using the list of browsers that we specify each time we push to github.
+This approach is extremely helpful when developing small modules for use in a browser.
+See the [testling quick start guide](https://ci.testling.com/guide/quick_start) for more info on how to set this up for your project.

 For a full working example of these tools being used, see [ampersand-view](https://github.com/AmpersandJS/ampersand-view) or almost any of the [ampersand.js tools](http://ampersandjs.com).